 Forming a small group in order to start a FST is a task that calls for creativity, reaching out to your personal contacts as well as getting out the word in your local community, such as at places of worship or in other networks.
-To assist you in extending the invitation to more people, we have prepared this brochure , which is available as a PDF to be easily printed.
+To assist you in extending the invitation to more people, we have prepared promotional materials, available on the Resources page.

 FAN is happy to contact its members in a geographic area in order to help bring people together who might not know each other yet.